 What Is Panzanella Salad?

-My version of homemade Panzanella salad is made with whole wheat crusty bread, parmesan cheese, lemon-herb vinaigrette, and roasted vegetables.
+My version of homemade Panzanella salad is made with crusty bread, parmesan cheese, lemon-herb vinaigrette, and grilled vegetables.
 It’s bursting with flavor in every bite!
 The juices from the grilled vegetables and the lemon-herb vinaigrette saturate the hearty bread without making it too soggy.
 To get the full effect of this salad make sure to get vegetables, cheese, and bread in every bite.
 You’ll be glad you did!

 This recipe is very simple to make.
 While the vegetables are cooking prepare the lemon herb vinaigrette.
 When the vegetables are ready, cut them into bite-size pieces and toss them with the vinaigrette and bread.